Ham (Genesis)

 Ham's descendants are interpreted by Josephus and others as having populated Africa.
-The Bible refers to Egypt as "the land of Ham" in Psalm 78:51; 105:23, 27; 106:22; 1 Chronicles 4:40.
+The Bible refers to Egypt as "the land of Ham" in Psalms 78:51; 105:23, 27; 106:22; and 1 Chronicles 4:40.

 Etymology

-Shem, Ham, and Japheth, painting by James Tissot (between 1896 and 1902).
-Jewish Museum (Manhattan, New York).
-Ham is in the centre with stereotypically African features: dark skin and hair, and a broad nose.

 Since the 17th century, a number of suggestions have been made that relate the name Ham to a Hebrew word for "burnt", "black" or "hot", to the Egyptian word ḥm for "servant" or the word ḥm for "majesty" or the Egyptian word kmt for "Egypt".
 A 2004 review of David Goldenberg's The Curse of Ham: Race and Slavery in Early Judaism, Christianity and Islam (2003) states that Goldenberg "argues persuasively that the biblical name Ham bears no relationship at all to the notion of blackness and as of now is of unknown etymology."

 In the Bible

 This illustration from the 16th-century Nuremberg Chronicle uses the spelling "Cham".

 indicates that Noah became the father of Shem, Ham and Japheth at the age of 500 years old, but does not list in detail their specific years.
-(Noah was 600 years old at the time of the flood in Genesis 7.)
-An incident involving Ham is related in :
+(Note: Noah was 600 years old at the time of the flood in Genesis 7.)
+Genesis 10:1 asserts that children were born to the sons of Noah after the flood.